jacktantram/user-service/README.md

 Full Schema documentation is available in the `/proto folder`.

+## Testing
+In order to test the API directly you can use a tool like [Kreya](https://kreya.app/) this allows the ability to import the `/proto` package and execute requests.

 ## Kafka Debugging
 To view Kafka messages you can use a tool like Kafkacat/Kcat.
 Install the [tool](https://github.com/edenhill/kcat).
 Then ensure that everything is running via Docker and execute: